 Curing Commands

-Once you receive a report on the state of the system, you can analyze the received data (see Search and Analyze) with the help of filters, apply actions to selected threats and create the curing FixIt! tool with a specified curing script (see Figure 19).
+Once you receive the system status report, you can analyze the data (see Search and Analyze) using filters, apply actions to selected threats, and create a curing FixIt! tool with a specified curing script.

 You can add curing commands to the script manually.
 Commands correspond to object types.

-Listed below are all of the curing commands available.
-To view the list of curing commands in the web service, click commands Commands on the FixIt! tool tab.
+Below, you will find all the available curing commands.
+I can also view a list of these commands directly in the service.
+To do this, click commands Commands on the FixIt! tool tab.

 Anti-rootkit scanner